cloudflare/cloudflare-docs/content/dns/zone-setups/reference/domain-status.md

 - **Setup**: You initiated but did not finish the signup process.

-- **Pending Nameserver Update**: If your domain is not activated, it will be deleted automatically after 62 days.
+- **Pending Nameserver Update**:

+  - **What causes pending status**:

     - [_Full setups_](/dns/zone-setups/full-setup/): You have either not changed your authoritative nameservers at your registrar or your change has not yet been authenticated.
     - [_Partial setups_](/dns/zone-setups/partial-setup/): You have either not added the verification TXT record to your authoritative DNS or that record has not yet been authenticated.

-  {{<Aside type="warning">}}
+  - **Other considerations**:

-  Pending zones cannot be used to [proxy traffic to Cloudflare](/dns/manage-dns-records/reference/proxied-dns-records/#pending-domains).
+    - Pending zones cannot be used to [proxy traffic to Cloudflare](/dns/manage-dns-records/reference/proxied-dns-records/#pending-domains).
-  {{</Aside>}}
+    - If your domain is not activated and is on the Free plan, it will be deleted automatically after 28 days.

 - **Active**: Cloudflare has authenticated your nameserver changes or verification TXT record and you can proxy domain traffic through Cloudflare.